csc301-fall2014/mini-exercise/README.md

  1. Open you browser.
  2. Go to http://github.com, and log in (if you are not already logged in).
- 4 .Look at the content of `mini-exercise/mark.txt` in your personal repository.
+ 3. Look at the content of `mini-exercise/mark.txt` in your personal repository.
 Is it `1`?
 Great job, you're done!